 So, how can you identify job scams before you fall into their trap?

-Here’s a handy guide to help you be alert in your job search so you can stay away from fraudulent listings.
+Here’s a handy guide to help you be alert in your job search so you can avoid fraudulent listings.

 1. Look Out for Red Flags